 Aside from decreasing LDL, buckwheat helps in weight management, lower blood pressure and total cholesterol as it contains a powerful antioxidant called rutin that enhances the circulatory system and quercetin.

 Rutin, which as mentioned above an antioxidant that aids in protecting the heart due to its ability to lower blood pressure and total cholesterol, also have added benefits in fighting cancer as it contains nutrients called polyphenolic antioxidants.
 These oxidants prevent cancerous cells from forming as they protect the DNA from damage.

 When it comes to muscle strengthening and growth, buckwheat contains excellent plant protein that is easily digested.
-With every serving of buckwheat, it has the needed amino acids and protein for muscle renewal – ideal for body builders that want to load up on healthy plant protein.
+With every serving of buckwheat, it has the needed amino acids and protein for muscle renewal – ideal for bodybuilders that want to load up on healthy plant protein.

 How to Consume It

 Groats meanwhile are kernels that have been dehulled.
-In Asia, it is often used to make chapattis, pilaff and other gluten free dishes and delicacies.
+In Asia, it is often used to make chapattis, pilaff, and other gluten-free dishes and delicacies.

 Although buckwheat has so many benefits, those with specific allergies should always practice caution.
-Often, people who eat them in large quantities develop physical manifestations like rashes and swelling so always make sure to consume them moderately so as not to suffer from allergic reaction.
+Often, people who eat them in large quantities develop physical manifestations like rashes and swelling so always make sure to consume them moderately so as not to suffer from an allergic reaction.